-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: Schoolwide participation in the LCAP survey, and positive feedback on the CA Healthy Kids Survey and Exit/Reflection Survey.
-3.5 Action: Staff to support continuous improvement processes and parent engagement Need: continuous improvement for graduation rates at Court and Community Schools Scope: Schoolwide This position supports continuous improvement activities and parent engagement for Educational Services by developing the Parent Engagement Plan, conducting community input sessions, creating, distributing, collecting, and analyzing community partner survey data, facilitating increased and improved services to include continuous improvement/accountability and parent engagement to support students to include 75% low income.
-This action will be measured by the increase in parent participation in school events such as ELAC, SSC, Parent Advisory Committee, and Project/Parent Institute meetings, events, and parent engagement opportunities.
-3.6 Action: Supplemental support and supplies for student mental health and wellness Need: mental health and wellness support Scope: Schoolwide This action provides for supplemental support and materials such as social emotional learning curriculum, contracts supporting mental health and wellness as well as supplies and expansion of Wellness Centers within SCCOE Programs. his action will be measured by an increase in resources provided to students, student engagement on the LCAP survey and CA Healthy Kids Survey.
+Soal and action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Need: Mental health and wellness support services for socioeconomically disadvantaged students to help improve chronic absenteeism, graduation rate, student scores, and student engagement.
+Mental health and wellness needs have been increasing especially post-pandemic, and research has shown mental health and wellness resources are less accessible to socioeconomically disadvantaged students.
+With the majority of students (75.2%) in Alternative Education being socioeconomically disadvantaged, this action will be implemented school wide to support all students but with socioeconomically disadvantaged students at the forefront.
+Our Educational Partners have expressed the need and importance of mental health and wellness services and support for students.
+Surveys have shown that our students engage more, and perform better in school with supplemental mental health and wellness supports.
+Scope: Schoolwide wellness as well as supplies and expansion of Wellness Centers within SCCOE Programs. students, student engagement on the LCAP survey and CA Healthy Kids Survey.
 5.1 Action: Navigator position will provide transition services for students who exit Court Schools.
-Need: Improve High School graduation rate Scope: Schoolwide This action provides personalized transition services and link educational, social-emotional supports, and post-secondary education planning to ensure student success as increased and improved services.
+Need: Due to the delicate needs of students transitioning from court school Alternative Education programs, this position provides This action provides personalized transition services and link educational, social-emotional supports, and post-secondary education planning to ensure student success as increased and improved services.
 This action is being provided schoolwide because 100% of students attending the Court School Program identify as low income.
-This action will be measured by an increase in graduation rate, percentage of socioeconomically disadvantaged students participating in credit recovery, percentage of students dually enrolled,
+This action will be measured by an increase in graduation rate, percentage of socioeconomically disadvantaged students participating in credit recovery, percentage of

-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness and a reduction in the high school dropout rate.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness personalized transition services and links educational, social-emotional supports, and post-secondary education planning to ensure student success.
+The court school graduation rate was a low-performance indicator on the CA dashboard,, in particular, the socioeconomically disadvantaged students, who make up 100% of court school students.
+This action is provided at a school wide level because 100% of the students in court school identify as socioeconomically disadvantaged and due to the delicate needs of the students.
+Scope: Schoolwide students dually enrolled, and a reduction in the high school dropout rate.